chgrivas/transapp/README.md

 - a main table for transaction persistence and views for the sliding window implementation in order to achieve O(1) preformance at the time of statistics retrieval.
 - Groovy & spock framework for quick and clear unit tests

+# TODO

+- Add more unit tests
+- Add API level test layer
+- Check concurrency and performance regarding the schema and the views
+- Handle exceptional cases

 # Q&A

 For qurestions please contact Christos Grivas <chgrivas7@gmail.com>